SlyCrackz/PoE-Scripts/README.md

 **Notes**:
 1. Pick up alt on cursor, move it to the item and press F7
-2. Stops after using 1000 alts, after the desired mod is hit, or you you press F7 again.
+2. Stops after using 1000 alts, after the desired mod is hit, or if you press F7 again.
-3. Configure in Settings.ahk, write which mods you want REGEX.
+3. Configure in Settings.ahk, write which mods you want with REGEX.

 # Div Cards
 F7 = Change Div Cards